BeckResearchLab/barrelseq/doc/usecases.md

 Use cases:
 * Generate default configuration file `generate-config`
     * Arguments:
-        * output file
+        * output file - must be writable
-        * path to bwa - file must exist
+        * path to bwa - file must exist & be readable
-        * path to samtools - file must exist
+        * path to samtools - file must exist & be readable
-        * path to htseq-count - file must exist
+        * path to htseq-count - file must exist & be readable
-        * path to R - file must exist
+        * path to R - file must exist & be readable
+        * path to project directory - directory must exist & be writable
         * reference human readable name
-        * path to reference gff - file must exist
+        * path to reference gff - file must exist & be readable
-        * path to reference nt fasta - file must exist
+        * path to reference nt fasta - file must exist & be readable
         * pair-ended (T/F)
         * pass-through options for bwa mem
         * pass-through options for htseq-count